gilllab/TRACE/README.md

 TRACE Primer-Linker Design Documentation v 1.0
 Last Updated: January 2014

 The TRACE software is a standalone MATLAB application that can design orthogonal primers and linkers.
-This software can be downloaded here.
+This software can be downloaded: https://sites.google.com/site/thegillgroupcu/software

 ## Step 1: Designing Primers from Search Space: